DoubledDoge/itpca2-formative/README.md

 - Project uses .NET 9.0 preview features
 - VS Code settings are configured for optimal C# development
 - CI/CD pipeline runs on Windows latest
-- Makes use of a SQL Server and queries for the Bakery Management System.

 ---
 Last Updated: 2025